AxisCommunications/acap-documentation/docs/api/cv-api.md

 # Computer Vision SDK APIs

 ## Introduction
-The AXIS Computer Vision SDK contains well-known, open source packages that have been tuned for the AXIS platforms and in some cases tailored to provide additional functionality for AXIS devices.
-The main focus for the SDK is computer vision applications, and Python computer vision applications in particular, but the foundation in the container-based ACAP framework along with the high-level APIs makes for an incredibly versatile platform that lends itself to almost any concept.
+The ACAP Computer Vision SDK contains well-known, open source packages that have been tuned for the Axis platforms and in some cases tailored to provide additional functionality for Axis devices.
+The main focus for the SDK is computer vision applications, and Python computer vision applications in particular.
+But the foundation in the container-based ACAP framework along with the high-level APIs makes for an incredibly versatile platform that lends itself to almost any concept.

-In this page, the AXIS-specific additions are detailed, along with a general inventory of what open source packages are packaged in the SDK.
+On this page, the Axis-specific additions are detailed, along with a general inventory of the open source packages in the SDK.
 Application examples using the SDK can be found in the [acap-computer-vision-sdk-examples repository](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples).
-The Dockerfile which builds the SDK can be found in the [acap-computer-vision-sdk repository](https://github.com/AxisCommunications/acap-computer-vision-sdk), which can be useful for e.g., rebuilding OpenCV with other modules or get an idea of how the supplied packages are crosscompiled.
+The Dockerfile that builds the SDK can be found in the [acap-computer-vision-sdk repository](https://github.com/AxisCommunications/acap-computer-vision-sdk), which can be useful when for example, rebuilding OpenCV with other modules or to get an idea of how the supplied packages are crosscompiled.

 ## Compatibility
 The table below shows ACAP Computer Vision SDK and firmware version compatibility.